$OIDC^2$: Open Identity Certification with OpenID Connect: Security Considerations

-There is not always an AOP for every claim the EU wants to be authenticated with.
-Instead, the EU can use a third-party service that the AU trusts to sufficiently verify his identity claims and protect his account.
-We call the OP of this third-party service a Verifying OpenID Provider (VOP).
-This VOP could check the EU's passport to verify his name, or send him a verification code via SMS to verify his phone number.
+There is not always an \ac{aop} for every claim the \ac{eu} wants to be authenticated with.
+Instead, the \ac{eu} can use a third-party service that the \ac{au} trusts to sufficiently verify his identity claims and protect his account.
+We call the \ac{op} of this third-party service a \jp{\ac{vop}}.
+This \ac{vop} could check the \ac{eu}'s passport to verify his name, or send him a verification code via SMS to verify his phone number.

-There are already OpenID Providers such as banks or insurance companies that are required by law to verify their customers' claims.
-However, such verification processes are often costly, which is why VOPs often do not verify all claims or offer it as an optional service, such as the social media platforms Facebook and Twitter.
-Both can be AOPs at the same time.
-For example, banks are VOPs for the name of an EU, but also AOPs for bank account numbers.
+There are already \jp{\acs{op}} such as banks or insurance companies that are required by law to verify their customers' claims.
+However, such verification processes are often costly, which is why \acp{vop} often do not verify all claims or offer it as an optional service, such as the social media platforms Facebook and \jp{X}.
+Both can be \acp{aop} at the same time.
+For example, banks are \acp{vop} for the name of an \ac{eu}, but also \acp{aop} for bank account numbers.